nilvon9wo/MediusDB/README.md

 Being neurotic, I was determined to make his application work.

-Because indexedDB is unstable, not especially well documented, and truly inspires foul language, it took over two weeks (admittedly, with interruptions) to create an solution which works on reliably on Mozilla *Firefox* Developer Edition 50.0a2 and on Google *Chrome* 49.0.2623.112 m (other browsers are yet untested).
+Because indexedDB is unstable, not especially well documented, and truly inspires foul language, it took over two weeks (admittedly, with interruptions) to create a solution which works on reliably on Mozilla *Firefox* Developer Edition 50.0a2 and on Google *Chrome* 49.0.2623.112 m (other browsers are yet untested).
+You can find my solution as "USPostalCodes" sample.

  I wouldn't have even accomplished this much without  Raymond Camden's excellent blog "Working With IndexedDb" ( http://code.tutsplus.com/tutorials/working-with-indexeddb--net-34673 ).
+ His tutorials inspired the "NotesDatabase" and "PeopleDatabase" samples.

  MediusDB is intended to simplify the use of indexedDB by creating a simple API for common use cases.